 - Transition planning

-As a part of the careers curriculum, specifically the PLP (Personal Learning Plan), all Year 10 students are required to undertake a week of work experience with an employer of choice.
+As a part of the careers curriculum, specifically the EIF (Exploring Identities and Futures) all Year 10 students are required to undertake a week of work experience with an employer of choice.
 Students are encouraged to seek a placement that will give them insight into possible career directions.
 In subsequent years, some students may like the opportunity to do further placements.
 This can also be organised.

 Through work experience students gain an understanding of the nature of work and hopefully, insight into vocations of interest.
 After work experience, some students are inspired to follow specific career directions and others may have decided on careers they are now not interested in.
 Either is a good learning experience.
 Many students also find increased motivation for their academic work when they begin to identify future directions.